 I know, I know, you’re dying to know what grinds my gears when traveling.
 Well fear not this post details all of my air travel etiquette what not to do!

 Disclaimer: I may have written this post after an especially *long* flight, so I apologize in advance for the undertones of sass.

 Now don’t get me wrong, I understand not everyone is used to flying, and sometimes it may be their first time.
-Maybe you scored an awesome deal on a flight, and or traveling for business.
+Maybe you scored an awesome deal on a flight, and or traveling for business, or you’re hopping over to another country on Ryanair.
 Whatever the reason I think there are a few ‘logical’ rules that any mindful and considerate person should employ while traveling.
 Let me tell you, as someone that travels often for work, it’s very easy to spot the person in the crowd that’s not used to traveling.
 If you are unsure if you’re that person, I suggest reading on to see if you violate these basic air etiquette rules!

 Air Etiquette Offenses